 Where this type of bridesmaid becomes an issue is when her partying refuses to cease.
 This often results in obnoxious outbursts, bad behavior, and embarrassing encounters.

-Our top bit of advice for dealing with the party animal is to allow her the freedom to have fun while denying her the influence of setting the pace.
+Our best bit of advice for dealing with the party animal is to allow her the freedom to have fun while denying her the influence of setting the pace.
 In other words, partake in some of her shenanigans, but do not attempt to get on her level.

 The Black Sheep